 View and buy: Kola Nut & Indigo fabrics

 Shwe Shwe fabrics - both Indigo and Colours - are very stiff when you buy them.
 This is just ordinary starch that is added when they are are printed in South Africa.

-To remove the starch, wash these fabrics by machine at 30° C. These fabrics may shrink a tiny bit, but the dyes - including the indigo - will not bleed.
+To remove the starch, wash these fabrics by machine at up to 40° C. These fabrics shrink by about 10%, but the dyes - including the indigo - will not bleed.
 Iron while damp.